 Couples wear wedding rings on their left hands in many Western countries, such as the North America, South America, and European nations including the UK, Italy, France, and Slovenia.
 In the United States, women (and some men) wear both engagement rings and wedding bands on the left ring finger; how the rings are stacked depends on the bride’s personal preference.
 In Asian countries, people also tend to wear the band on the left hand.

 On the Right

 Traditional Indian practice is to wear the wedding ring on the right hand, because the left hand is considered unclean.
 However, modern Indians may wear the ring on the left hand to match the custom in countries such as the United States.
-Orthodox Greeks also wear the wedding ring on the right hand, in accordance with Roman tradition; the word “left” in Latin means “sinister,” whereas the word for right is “dexter,” the root of “dexterity.”
+In many Northern and Eastern European countries, including Denmark, Norway, Russia, Poland, and Bulgaria, it is more common to wear the wedding ring on the fourth finger of the right hand.
+In Portugal, Spain, and Greece, the right hand is also customary.

-In Brazil, the fiancÃ© and fiancÃ©e wear plain bands as engagement rings on their right hands, and upon saying their vows, they switch the rings to the left hand.
-It is common in Germany and Netherlands to do the opposite: that is, to wear engagement rings on the left hand and wedding rings on the right.
+In Brazil, the fiancé and fiancée wear plain bands as engagement rings on their right hands, and upon saying their vows, they switch their rings to the left hand.
+Couples in Germany and Netherlands often do the opposite: sporting engagement rings on the left hand and wedding rings on the right.

-In the Jewish tradition, the groom slips the ring on the index finger of the bride because it is the most prominent finger.
+In the Jewish tradition, the groom slips the ring on the right index finger of the bride because it is the most prominent finger.
 Today, the bride typically moves the band to her ring finger after the ceremony.

 For most couples, the three main rings worn will be an engagement ring, a ladies’ wedding band, and men’s wedding band.
 Modern couples are opting to buy all three rings as a trio ring set to save time and money, while ensuring their rings match, just like their commitment to each other.
 Browse the biggest selection of trio sets to wear proudly – on either your right or left hand!